antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] API endpoints **SHOULD** not change

-Where endpoints do change location and perform the same function, use redirects (e.g. `301 Moved Permanently`) to ensure backwards compatibility.
+Where endpoints do change location and perform the same function, redirects (e.g. `301 Moved Permanently`) **SHOULD** be used to ensure backwards compatibility.
 You **MUST NOT** do this if the method an endpoint refers to has changed, or where doing so would introduce confusion and ambiguity.

 Sources: